Herricks, New York: Road

 Hillside Avenue (New York State Route 25B) forms the hamlet's southern border.

-Other major roads which travel through Herricks include Denton Avenue, Herricks Road, Old Courthouse Road, Searingtown Road, and Shelter Rock Road.
+Other major roads which travel through Herricks include Denton Avenue, Herricks Road (CR 8), Old Courthouse Road, Searingtown Road (CR 101), and Shelter Rock Road (CR 8).

 Rail

 No rail lines pass through Herricks.
 The nearest Long Island Rail Road stations to the hamlet are New Hyde Park on the Main Line and East Williston on the Oyster Bay Branch.

 Bus

-The n22 runs along Hillside Avenue at the hamlet's southern border.
-This bus line is operated by Nassau Inter-County Express (NICE).
+The n22 and n22X run along Hillside Avenue at the hamlet's southern border.
+These bus lines is operated by Nassau Inter-County Express (NICE).

 Utilities

 Natural gas

 National Grid USA provides natural gas to homes and businesses that are hooked up to natural gas lines in Herricks.

 Power

 PSEG Long Island provides power to all homes and businesses within Herricks.

 Sewage

-All of Herricks is connected to sanitary sewers, which are part of the Nassau County Sewage District, which handles and treats the hamlet's sanitary waste.
+All of Herricks is connected to sanitary sewers.
+These sewers are part of the Nassau County Sewage District, which handles and treats the hamlet's sanitary waste.